Master of Arts in English

 - Submit a writing sample that demonstrates an ability to perform literary analysis and conduct research.
 Typically, this requirement can be met by submitting a research paper prepared for an advanced undergraduate English course.

 - Submit an official copy of scores from the general test of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).
 The test(s) must have been taken during the past five years.
 Those taking the MAT should have a score of at least 45.
-Scores from GRE tests taken through July 31, 2011 must have a composite score of 1000 on the combined verbal and quantitative sections and 4 on the writing assessment section.
-The minimum requirements for tests taken on or after August 1, 2011 require a minimum composite score of 300 and 4 on the writing assessment section.
+A minimum composite GRE score of 300 and 4.0 on the writing assessment section.

 - Submit a completed application form with a nonrefundable application fee of $45